-want high fashion without the high prices.
-"Hit or Miss offers first quality, brand name career and casual fashions every day of the week," according to marketplease the working woman, age count supervisor for the new store, provided a 30-minute pri vate two model show of "10 out-fits for under \$200."
-The typical transitional fall wardrobe -- great for the mild fall weather in this area - consisted of eight items and began with a black suit, long pleated skirt and long straight jacket, and a white blouse.
-Add in two more skins, a solid in a shorter length and a longer print challis, career pants in plaid, a long cardigan in a bright color, and a black pullover.
+Greenway's Hit or Miss opened its doors this fall to women who want high fashion without the high prices.
+"Hit or Miss offers first quality, brand name career and casual fashions every day of the week," according to marketing manager Gail Lauter.

+Demonstrating the intent to please the working woman, age 18 to 49, Susan Schumacher, account supervisor for the 12W store, provided a 30-minute pri vate two model show of "10 out-fits for under \$200."
+The typical transitional fall wardrobe great for the mild fall weather in this area - consisted of eight items and began with a black suit, long pleated skirt and long straight jacket, and a w'ite blouse.
+Add in two more ski, is, a solid in a shorter length and a longer print challis, career pants in plaid, a long cardigan in a bright color, and a black pullover.
 All of the items work together.
-Variations in fabric and other details such as skirt length added greater variety in appearance than one might ex-
+Variations in fabric and other details such as skirt length added greater variety in appearance than one might ex-Instore saleswomen are available for fashion counselling.